-Endometriosis experts from around the world are scheduled to present their findings at the Endometriosis Foundation of America's 10th Annual Medical Conference 2019 in NYC on March 8 and 9, titled "Targeting Inflammation: From Biomarkers to Precision Surgery."
+World-class endometriosis experts are scheduled to present their findings at the Endometriosis Foundation of America’s 10th Annual Medical Conference 2019 in NYC on March 8 and 9, titled “Targeting Inflammation: From Biomarkers to Precision Surgery.“

 The 32 speakers include EndoFound Founder Dr. Tamer Seckin and his Seckin Endometriosis Center surgical team, Dr. Karli Goldstein, and Dr. Lora Liu; Johns Hopkins University researcher le-Ming Shih MD who, for 18 years, has been studying the link between endometriosis and cancer; and Harry Reich, who is also informally known as “the father of endometriosis.”

 Attendees are in for a jam-packed itinerary that will include discussions on controversial endometriosis drugs Lupron and Orilissa, the past and present of endo-related surgeries, and different manifestations of the disease including diaphragmatic endometriosis.

 “This international symposium will cover primary peritoneal endometriosis as it advances to its end-stage in extreme cases of diaphragm, bowel, and kidney disease,” Seckin said in a statement.
 “Particular emphasis will be placed on neuroanatomy and endometriosis causing neuropathies.
 A live surgery will be broadcasted from Italy.”

 - The Past and the Future of Endometriosis Surgery

 - Evolution of Pelvic Neurosurgery in Endometriosis